George Eastman Legacy

 Manuscripts and books

 The manuscript collection comprises 45,600 items of personal and business correspondence received by George Eastman from 1879 until his death in 1932, along with bound volumes of his responses.
 Among the personal letters are a twelve-year correspondence with Booker T. Washington; letters from photographers Edward Steichen and Alfred Stieglitz and explorers Osa and Martin Johnson; and letters from four US presidents—Theodore Roosevelt, Warren G. Harding, Herbert Hoover, and Franklin D. Roosevelt.
 The business correspondence describes the development of the products and processes of the Eastman Kodak Company and provides insight into the photographic and motion picture industries in the United States.
+(Please note: These letters are not available online and must be viewed in person by making an appointment.)

 The collection also consists of forty scrapbooks kept by the Eastman Kodak Company publicity department outlining its activities from the late 1880s until 1932, souvenirs from business trips and vacations, awards, Eastman family memorabilia, and items relating to the Eastman Commercial College, a business school started by George Eastman’s father.